yamba24/Calculator/README.md

 # Calculator
-A simple arithmetic Calculator built with ReactJS.
+This is a simple arithmetic calculator built with REACT.JS library.